RainingClouds/how-we-work/PROJECT_UNDERSTANDING.md

 Activities
 1. Create a critical path for the users to discover and use the solution offered by the Product.

-2. We ask Clients to fill up our 'Quests Forms'.
+2. We ask client to fill up our 'Quests Forms'.
 This form focuses on getting the primary information related to the project.
 We have separate quests for Android, iOS and Web applications.
-This gives us and also clients, a kick start to the project.

 Here is [Android Quest](https://rainingclouds.typeform.com/to/ZolKsb) for reference.
-Also we get feedbacks from every of our client about these quests, and continuously update them.

 ## Hangouts
 In the first week, we have a hangout call everyday about project understanding, for around 30-40 mins.
 During this call we discuss about various aspects of the project like features, competitors, technical limitations, design patterns, UX etc.